 I’m talking about going beyond lifespan stats.
 Have you ever had a conversation with your clients about “healthspan?”
 If you don’t know what it is, it’s a game-changer.
 It will open the door to helping clients feel heard and cared for.
 Here’s the article I wrote on the topic.
 You’ll likely find gaps in their portfolio that you can assist them with and the result is better client relationships, more sales, and more referrals.

 To help you with this, I created a Health & Wealth Conversation Guide for Financial Advisors.
 You can swipe it and use it with your clients.
 It has 4 tools and a couple of resources that will shine a light on an area of life that sometimes gets overlooked when it comes to financial planning – health.
-You can request your free pdf copy HERE.
+Get in touch for your free pdf copy.

 (Thumbnails of the Health & Wealth Conversation Guide for Financial Advisors)